nur-hazim/BackdoorBench/README.md

 <a href="#top">[Back to top]</a>

-This is a example for BadNets
+This is an example for BadNets

 1. Generate trigger

-If you want to change the trigger for BadNets, you should go to the `./resource/badnet`, and follow the readme there to generate new trigger pattern.
+If you want to change the trigger for BadNets, you should go to the `./resource/badnet`, and follow the readme there to generate a new trigger pattern.
 ```shell
 python ./resource/badnet/generate_white_square.py --image_size 32 --square_size 3 --distance_to_right 0 --distance_to_bottom 0 --output_path ./resource/badnet/trigger_image.png
 ```
 Note that for data-poisoning-based attacks (BadNets, Blended, Label Consistent, Low Frequency, SSBA).
-Our scripts in `./attack` are just for training, they do not include the data generation process.(Because they are time-comsuming, and we do not want to waste your time.)
+Our scripts in `./attack` are just for training, they do not include the data generation process.
+(Because they are time-consuming, and we do not want to waste your time.)
 You should go to the `./resource` folder to generate the trigger for training.

 2. Backdoor training